ammarhakim/gkyl/README.md

 This is the Gkyl code.
 The name is pronounced as in the book "The Strange Case of Dr. Jekyll and Mr. Hyde".
-Gkyl is written in LuaJIT, with time-critical parts written in C++.
+Gkyl is written in LuaJIT, with some wrapper and time-critical parts written in C++.
 Gkyl is developed at Princeton Plasma Physics Laboratory (PPPL).

 # License

 Gkyl can be used freely for research at universities, national laboratories and other non-profit institutions.
-Nightly zip-balls will be provided.
+Release zip-balls will be provided.
 Access to the source-code repository is restricted to PPPL and our research partners.